 They were Puritan separatists – Calvinist Protestants, most under the leadership of pastor John Robinson, church elder William Brewster, and William Bradford.
 They rejected the institutional Church of England, believing that worshipping God must originate freely in the individual soul, without coercion.
 Not only were Puritans challenging the church; because it was headed by the monarch, they were also confronting the government – a courageous act which helps explain their willingness to risk a perilous voyage to America.

 Suffering persecution and imprisonment in England for their beliefs, these separatists fled to Holland in 1609.
-There, they found the spiritual liberty they sought, but it was with a cultural backdrop of a disjointed economy and a dissolute, degraded, corrupt society, which tempted their children to stray from faith.
+There, they found the spiritual liberty they sought, but it was with a cultural backdrop of a disjointed economy and a dissolute, corrupt society, which tempted their children to stray from faith.
 Determined to protect their families from such spiritual and cultural degradation, in 1618 the Puritans began preparations to return to Plymouth, England, where they arranged for passage to the New World.

 Their long and dangerous voyage was funded by the London Company, the “merchant adventurers” (investors) whose investment objective was to establish a communal plantation “company” upon which the “planters” would be obligated to work for seven years in order to return the investment with premium.
 “The adventurers & planters do agree that every person that goeth being aged 16 years & upward … be accounted a single share….
 The persons transported & ye adventurers shall continue their joint stock & partnership together, ye space of 7 years … during which time, all profits & benefits that are got by trade, traffic, trucking, working, fishing, or any other means of any person or persons, remain still in ye common stock….
 That all such persons as are of this colony, are to have their meat, drink, apparel, and all provision out of ye common stock & goods….
 That at ye end of ye 7 years, ye capital & profits, viz. the houses, lands, goods and chattels, be equally divided betwixt ye adventurers, and planters.”

-On September 6th, 1620, aboard a 100-foot ship named Mayflower, 102 Pilgrims and 30 crew members departed for America, a place that offered the promise of both civil and religious liberty.
+On September 6th, 102 Puritans and 30 crew members departed on the Mayflower for America, a place that offered the promise of both civil and religious liberty.
 Among those in command of the expedition were Christopher Martin, designated by the Merchant Adventurers to act as Governor, and Myles Standish, who would be the colony’s military leader.

 After an arduous eight-week journey, the first land birds were seen from deck, and on November 11 they dropped anchor at Provincetown Harbor, at what is now the extreme tip of Cape Cod, Massachusetts.

-On November 21, 1620, prior to disembarking at Plymouth Rock, they signed the Mayflower Compact, America’s original document of civil government.
-It was the first to introduce self-government, and the foundation on which the Declaration of Independence and it’s subordinate guidance, the United States Constitution.
-William Bradford, who would become Plymouth Colony’s second Governor, William Bradford, described the Compact as “a combination … that when they came a shore they would use their owne libertie; for none had power to command them.”
+On November 21, 1620, prior to disembarking at Plymouth Rock, they created and signed the Mayflower Compact, America’s original document of civil government.
+It was the first to introduce self-government, and a foundational inspiration for the Declaration of Independence and it’s subordinate guidance, the United States Constitution.
+William Bradford, who would become Plymouth Colony’s second Governor, later described the Compact as “a combination … that when they came a shore they would use their owne libertie; for none had power to command them.”

-Bradford kept a journal of the first 30 years of Plimoth (Plymouth) Plantation life, which is today considered by historians to be the preeminent text on 17th century American History.
+Bradford kept an extraordinary detailed journal of the first 30 years of Plimoth (Plymouth) Plantation life, which is today considered by historians to be the preeminent text on 17th century American History.
 His 270-page vellum-bound manuscript was well written in plain but vivid language, which Harvard historian Samuel Eliot Morison aptly described as an account of the “spiritual ancestors of all Americans,” the first generation of American evangelicals.
 The reference to the Mayflower passengers as “pilgrims” appeared in Bradford’s account.